DragonSenses/budget-tracker/README.md

 *Note*: If you do not want data to be saved on your browser, try opening the app in "incognito" or "private browsing" so data will be cleared when the last "private" tab is closed

-* To assuage any privacy concerns, data are not saved in any other place other than your own local machine's web browser
+* To assuage any privacy concerns, data is not saved in any other place other than your own personal machine's web browser